VerZsuT/react-afc/README.md

 Since the "constructor" is called once, the call of the usual hooks in it will not be repeated in the render, which will cause the hooks to break and the application to crash.

-The contents of `onRender` are called every render, which ensures that the hooks work correctly.
+The contents of `useOnRender` are called every render, which ensures that the hooks work correctly.

-_Note:_ Use `onRender` only when there is no other way.
+_Note:_ Use `useOnRender` only when there is no other way.

 ```jsx
 import { useEffect as reactUseEffect } from 'react'